Complex semiclassical theory for non-Hermitian quantum systems

-However, this is easier said than done: the complex nature of $t$ may render the search for a closed orbit aimless and rather challenging, especially given that the complex period $T$ is initially unknown and may differ between the orbits.
-We propose the following strategy: (1) upon an open cycle that fails to form a close orbit (yet reasonably approaches the initial point), we can evaluate the differences $\Delta x$ and $\Delta p$ between initial and current variables; (2) given $\dot x$ and $\dot p$ of the current step, we choose the complex phase of $dt$, so that $dx$ and $dp$ reduce $\Delta x$ and $\Delta p$; (3) the variables at the next step inch towards initialization, and so on until we reach a closed orbit.
-As complex integrals do not depend on their particular paths (but instead on their windings around certain ``fixed points"), such make-shift closed orbits provide equal bases for evaluating vital quantities, such as the period $T$ and $\int p \cdot dx$ accumulated over the cycle.
-This approach does not require fine-tuning in initialization or perturbative treatment of the non-Hermitian terms.
-Nevertheless, once $T$ becomes available, there lay cycles along $t = \lambda T$, $\lambda \in [0, 1]$, which are commonly smoother and more aesthetic.
+In practice, however, unlike the straightforward one-dimensional search in $t\in \mathbb{R}$ for closed orbit in the Hermitian cases, the search for closed orbit in $t\in \mathbb{C}$ in the complex semiclassical theory for non-Hermitian quantum systems may turn out aimless and challenging \cite{Cazenave1982, Runge-Kutta1, Runge-Kutta2, Runge-Kutta3, Bulirsch--Stoer1, Bulirsch--Stoer2, lyapunovstability1, lyapunovstability2}, especially since the complex period $T$ is initially unknown and may differ between $\epsilon$.
+To address such problems, we propose a two-step strategy: (1) we open up a trajectory that somewhat approaches the initial coordinates, then (2) choose the complex phase of subsequent $dt$ according to $\dot {\bf r}$ (or $\dot {\bf p}$) in the subsequent steps, so that $d{\bf r}$ ($d{\bf p}$) reduce $\Delta{\bf r}$ ($\Delta{\bf p}$) - the differences between initial and current coordinates - until they vanish, and we obtain a closed orbit.
+As complex integrals around closed loops do not depend on paths (but on windings around certain ``fixed points"), such make-shift closed orbits provide equal evaluations of vital physical quantities, such as the period $T$ and the geometric phase $\oint {\bf p} \cdot d{\bf r}$.
+Once $T$ is available, we may resort to smoother, more aesthetic orbits along $t \parallel T$.
+This approach does not require fine-tuning or perturbative treatment of the non-Hermitian terms.

-\emph{Toy model examples} \textemdash First, let's consider a quadratic model in 1D \footnote{The linear and constant terms are trivial as we can absorb them in operator definitions as displacements.}:
+\emph{Toy model examples} \textemdash As a first example, let's first consider the following quadratic model in 1D \footnote{Generalizations to cases with finite linear and constant terms are straightforward.}: